minprog-platforms/project-Madeliefv/README.md

 This project aims to create an Agent-Based Model of a tumour and its treatment.
 In this model, we consider a few properties, such as size and division capabilities.
 We also look at the effect of chemotherapy on tumour growth.

 ### research question
 With this model, I would like to answer the research question.
-What is the effect of the properties of the tumour and the concentration of chemotherapy on its eradication?
+What is the effect of the properties of the tumour and the concentration of chemotherapy on tumour growth?

 ### short theory behind the model
 During mitosis, a stem cell can divide either asymmetrically or symmetrically.
 During asymmetric mitosis, one of the two daughter cells stays a stem cell and, thus replacing its parent.
 This means that a stem cell effectively never dies.
 It is quasi reincarnated after each division.
 The other daughter cell turns into a transitory cell, which moves outward.
 A stem cell may also divide symmetrically into two stem cells.